KnpLabs/symfony-light/README.md

  * Annotations for everything are enabled ( see config.yml.dist file ).

-If you have special configurations depending on your machine or environment, you can override any config_*.yml For example, if you have a different database password than the default one, you can modifiy by adding a file named `config_dev_local.yml`:
+If you have special configurations depending on your machine or environment, you can override any config_*.yml For example, if you have a different database password than the default one, you can modifiy it by adding a file named `config_dev_local.yml`:

     doctrine:
         dbal: